jpasqua/PurpleHaze/README.md

 [<img src="doc/images/Protoboard.jpg" width="250">](doc/images/Protoboard.jpg)

 A PCB design is also available in the resources directory.
 As can be see in the images below, it is really nothing more than a consolidated place to mount a Wemos D1 Mini, the connector for the PMS5003 cable and WS2812D indicator LEDs such as [these](https://www.aliexpress.com/item/32847283594.html).

+Notes on the LEDs:

+* Be careful - there are LEDs that look the same but whose pins are in a different order.
+If you are using the PCB, make sure you have LEDs whose pins are ordered: `Dout`, `Vcc`, `GND`, `Din`
+* You'll notice that the LEDs have a flat spot on one side of the base.
+Align that flat spot to the flat spot shown on the PCB.
+Refer to the images below.

-Be careful - there are LEDs that look the same but whose pins are in a different order.
-Also note that the D1 Mini can be mounted on the top of the board as shown in the image, or below the board with the headers on the top if the D1 rather than the bottom.
+The D1 Mini can be mounted on the top of the board as shown in the image, or below the board with the headers on the top of the D1 rather than the bottom.
 In the 3D model you'll find that the D1 is mounted on the bottom.
 The same is true for the sensor header.

 [<img src="doc/images/PCB_Bare.jpg" width="250">](doc/images/PCB_Bare.jpg)
 [<img src="doc/images/PCB_Populated.jpg" width="250">](doc/images/PCB_Populated.jpg)